-Item Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (11/19/09). #708 because the allegations consist solely of claims of discrimination, and do not involve any collective bargaining issues, and should be heard by the Nevada Equal Rights Commission (NERC).
+Case No. A1-045957, Antonio Balasquide, vs. Las Valley Water District (11/19/09).

+The Complainant alleges that the District discriminated against him because of his race, national origin, and because of "personal reasons."
+The Respondent filed a motion to dismiss because the allegations consist solely of claims of discrimination, and do not involve any collective bargaining issues, and should be heard by the Nevada Equal Rights Commission (NERC).
 The Board Denied the Motion, and ordered the parties to submit their pre-hearing statements.